nftblackmagic/sdwebui-api-manager/README.md

 1. a blocking REST api call, which might take more than 30s to return the final value.
 Most gateways don't allow such long blocking time on api call.
 2. webui api is a signle thread process.
 Once the thread is occupied, other webui api will fail.
 (There is a multi thread mode in stable diffusion webui)

+This repo is aiming to solve the above problems.

 ## Preconditions:

 - Python 3